-Keep your power pack connected to the charger when your motorcycle is sitting in storage or if it will be sitting unused for more than 90 days.
+Keep your power pack connected to the charger when your motorcycle is sitting in storage or if it will be unused for more than 90 days.
 The power pack must be charged within 24 hours if fully discharged, and charged within 90 days if stored fully charged.
 Zero recommends you plug in your Zero motorcycle after 90 days, even if fully charged.
 Please leave your Zero motorcycle plugged in whenever possible.

-CAUTION: Only charge the Zero power pack with the Zero charger.
-The on-board charger is located under the power pack.
+CAUTION: Only charge the Zero power pack with the Zero charger or approved Zero accessory chargers.
+The on-board charger is located in the front under the fairings.
 When charging the motorcycle's power pack, the charger can be left ON, even after the power pack is fully charged.
 There are two possible cases that can occur: